Aavegotchi (GHST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aavegotchi Price Prediction for 2025–2050

-According to your Aavegotchi price prediction, the value of GHST is expected to change by 238.64%, reaching a price of 1.7524USD by 2050.
+According to your Aavegotchi price prediction, the value of GHST is expected to change by 238.64%, reaching a price of 1.5668USD by 2050.

 Short Term Aavegotchi Price Prediction For Today, Tomorrow, This Week, and 30 Days